 Filter search results

-The Department for the Economy (DfE) wishes to appoint a new Chair to the Board of Northern Ireland Screen.
-The appointment will be effective from 1 February 2022 for a term of five years.
+The Department for the Economy is seeking to appoint a new chairperson to the board of Invest Northern Ireland (Invest NI).

 Following the UK’s exit from the European Union, the free flow of personal data from the EU to the UK is underpinned by a data adequacy decision.

 This circular revises the process for data entry and claims for the Step Up Project.
 Step Up is funded through the New Deal for Northern Ireland funding package and managed by the Department for the Economy.

 This is the ninth annual survey of FE college leavers in Northern Ireland.
 Data was collected approximately six months after completing and achieving a regulated qualification, at Level 3 or below, in the 2021/22 academic year.

 First degree and postgraduate students with narrow STEM qualifications gained at NI HEIs (10X Strategic Goal) – 2017/18 to 2021/22.